 - (1) In baseball, soccer, softball and volleyball, sixteen percent of the state tournament gate receipts will be retained by the UIL Office.
-All funds collected from admissions at the state tournaments in excess of the amount necessary to defray the expenses of the tournament, less UIL percentage, shall be prorated to the participating teams on the basis of a uniform rate per mile. - (2) In basketball, sixteen percent of the state tournament gate receipts will be retained by the UIL Office.
-All funds collected from admissions at the state tournament in excess of the amount necessary to defray the expenses of the tournament, less UIL percentage, shall be prorated to the participating teams on the basis of a uniform rate per mile. - A) Balance To Schools.
-If after expenses, there is a balance in the fund received from gate receipts, this balance shall be equally divided among the schools participating in the tournament.
+If there are surplus funds remaining after deducting the UIL percentage and paying all expenses of the event, to the extent possible, participating schools will be reimbursed for travel based on a uniform rate per mile. - (2) In basketball, sixteen percent of the state tournament gate receipts will be retained by the UIL Office.
+If there are surplus funds remaining after deducting the UIL percentage and paying all expenses of the event, to the extent possible, participating schools will be reimbursed for travel based on a uniform rate per mile. - A) Balance To Schools.
+If after expenses (including travel reimbursement), there is a balance in the fund received from gate receipts, this balance shall be equally divided among the schools participating in the tournament.
 The Legislative Council may stipulate a maximum to be divided among schools. - (3) In football, twenty percent of the championship event gate receipts will be retained by the UIL Office.
-All funds collected from admissions at the state championship event in excess of the amount necessary to defray the expenses of the championship event, less UIL percentage, shall be prorated to the participating teams on the basis of a uniform rate per mile. - A) Balance To Schools.
-If after expenses, there is a balance in the fund received from gate receipts, this balance shall be equally divided among the schools participating in the championship event.
+If there are surplus funds remaining after deducting the UIL percentage and paying all expenses of the event, to the extent possible, participating schools will be reimbursed for travel based on a uniform rate per mile. - A) Balance To Schools.
+If after expenses (including travel reimbursement), there is a balance in the fund received from gate receipts, this balance shall be equally divided among the schools participating in the championship event.
 The Legislative Council may stipulate a maximum to be divided among schools. - (4) In all other state events, all funds collected from admissions at the state championship event shall be retained by the UIL Office.